colinprize/DealershipPro/README.md

 Sales and SaleRecord pulls vin to record sales.

-AutomobileVO is the Value Object being polled with the poller from automobile in inventory.
+AutomobileVO is the Value Object being polled with the poller from automobile in the Inventory API

 ## How to Run this Project